usc-isi-i2/datamart-upload/docs/index.md

 | `geospatial_granularity` [[P2006180001](https://w3id.org/datamart/P2006180001)]|  __*Expected value*__: **String**<br/>__*Description*__: Administrative area (admin1..admin3) the variable belongs to.
 This classification depends on the administrative territorial entities used by  countries. <br/>__*Example*__: 150<br/> |

 Additional `qualifiers` may identify descriprion properties that have not been included in the variable schema.
-These properties are often describing a single variable (e.g., if the variable measures production, then the `fertilizer_type` may be a qualifier, while if the variable measures an observation in the sea soil, the `depth` at which the measurement was collected is a qualifier. <br/>__*Example*__: Sex (if the variable measures the number of crimes in a population)|
+These properties are often describing a single variable.
+For example if the variable measures production, then the `fertilizer_type` may be a qualifier, while if the variable measures an observation in the sea soil, the `depth` and `point in time` at which the measurement was collected are a qualifiers.

 <!--
+<br/>__*Example*__: Sex (if the variable measures the number of crimes in a population)
 | `timePrecision` [PNode to be determined]|  __*Expected value*__: **Integer**<br/>__*Description*__: Precision at which the time is measured by the variable.
 Accepted values are: **millennium, century, decade, year, month, day, hour, minute, second**. <br/>__*Example*__: "year"|
 -->
 ### Example: